For my accompanying blogs, see:

 Notes:

-- The purchase power line (the blue line, “Purchase Power (PP) in 1995 $”) was calculated using the latest 2022 NASA Inflation Tables.
+1. The purchase power line (the blue line, “Purchase Power (PP) in 1995 $”) was calculated using the latest 2022 NASA Inflation Tables.

-- A dollar in 1995, using the general US inflation indexes, would require $2.03 today for the same purchasing power, or using the NASA inflation indexes, $2.06.
+• A dollar in 1995, using the general US inflation indexes, would require $2.06 today for the same purchasing power, or using the NASA inflation indexes, $2.11.
 Overall there is not much difference between the indices.

-- NASA would need about $2 in 2023 to purchase what $1 purchased in 1995.
-That is, the NASA budget that kept up with inflation today would be about twice the 1995 budget of $14.5 billion.
-But, NASA’s 2023 budget is less than this equivalent purchasing power.
-NASA’s budget, to have the same purchasing power in 2023 as in 1995 should be about $29.9 billion, but instead it is $25.4 billion, or 15% less.
+• But, NASA’s 2024 budget is less than this equivalent purchasing power.
+NASA’s budget, to have the same purchasing power in 2024 as in 1995 should be about $30.6 billion, but instead it is $24.9 billion, or 19% less.

-- For the 2023 budget data, some line items are not detailed in the source data (the final appropriation document), but rather lumped together.
+2. For the 2023 budget data, some line items are not detailed in the source data (the final appropriation document), but rather lumped together.
 For these items, spaceflight operations, cis-lunar investments, Gateway, and AES, the values have been assigned in proportion to their 2022 actual funding.
 To be updated as data is specified.

-- In 2021, the Biological/Physical Science line was moved from inside the ISS R&D line to inside the Science line.
+3. In 2021, the Biological/Physical Science line was moved from inside the ISS R&D line to inside the Science line.
 This was not a one-for-one transfer, as the ISS R&D line dropped twice as much as the Science line increased.

-- Commercial LEO: 2020 $15M, 2021 $17M, 2022 $101.1M.
+4. Commercial LEO: 2020 $15M, 2021 $17M, 2022 $101.1M.